Wink 2 vs. SmartThings vs. Vera

 Set up is also improved bearing in mind it has auto-discover and an easy guide.
-Unlike the original Wink that you had to ‘discover’ manually, Wink 2 only required you to launch the App and that’s it; the ‘auto-discover’ function gets at work.
+Unlike the original Wink that you had to ‘discover’ manually, Wink 2 only required you to launch the App, and that’s it; the ‘auto-discover’ function gets at work.
 The set up is also guided in detail; you will get it right on the first try.

 Wink Hub 2 has high encryption cred courtesy of a dedicated cryptographic verification hardware that guarantees zero possibility of attacks and ensures you run only trusted and verified software.
-I can only compare it to VeraSecure but then it costs $300 which is quite expensive for a Smart Hub.
+I can only compare it to VeraSecure, but then it costs $300 which is quite expensive for a Smart Hub.

 So, if you live in areas with frequent power outages, SmartThings v2 would be the best.
-Also, it lacks USB ports like in SmartThings so future connectivity with other USB devices is limited and is not supported by Google Home.
+Also, it lacks USB ports like in SmartThings, so future connectivity with other USB devices is limited and is not supported by Google Home.

+Is it Worth Upgrading to the Wink 2?
 This is a common question that many homeowners have been asking since the new generation of Wink was released.
 It’s no doubt that Wink 2 offers a lot of more superior features that you will envy.
 If you have the older model, the Ethernet port, and Bluetooth LE among many other extra features should move you.
 The good news is that transitioning between the two is very easy!

-There are two versions of SmartThings; the 1st version STH-ETH-001 and the 2nd version F-H-ETH-001.
+There are two versions of SmartThings.
+There’s the 1st version STH-ETH-001 and the 2nd version F-H-ETH-001.
 If you have SmartThings V1, maybe it’s time you upgrade to the latest version.
-Personally, I had the SmartThings V1 and immediately I saw the 2 during the launch, I shifted immediately to V2.
+I had the SmartThings V1, and immediately I saw the v2 during the launch, I shifted immediately to V2.

 Just like Wink 2, the 2nd version of SmartThings boasts several additions that make it a worthy purchase when buying SmartThings.